Jump to section:

 MTS Access Services

 The Metropolitan Transit System (MTS) operates a fixed route bus and light rail system using ramp or lift equipped vehicles in full compliance with the Americans with Disabilities Act (ADA).
-All MTS buses and trolleys are equipped with features that provide system accessibility, such as low floor easy to board buses and trolleys equipped with lifts/ramps, audio announcements, designated priority seating areas for people with disabilities, enhanced signage, kneeling buses, and hand rails.
 We also operate a complementary paratransit division, MTS Access, for those riders who have been certified as unable to use fixed route service.

 MTS Access provides complementary paratransit service that is comparable to the level of MTS fixed route service.
 This is offered within a ¾ mile radius of a nearby bus route and/or trolley station.